jxg81/homebridge-actron-que/README.md

 #### Error 400
 ---
 The Que API returns a 400 status code when you attempt to authenticate with an invalid username or password.
 In this case you will see an Error loggeed to the Hombridge log suggesting that you check the username and password provided.
+The error will also let you know that a restart may help if you recently revoked the client access through the que online portal.
+The reason the restart will help is because following this error the persistent storage of auth tokens is flushed in case there was an issue with the cached data.

 `Looks like you have a username or password issue, check your config file: http status code = 400`
+`If you recently revoked access for clients on the Que portal, a restart should resolve the issue`

 #### Error 401
 ---
 If an invalid or expired bearer token is presented in a request to the Que API the server will respond with a 401 ('Unauthorised') status code.
 In this case, the plugin will automatically request a new bearer token, update the request and retry.
 The plugin is configured to retry a maximum of three times with a pause of three seconds between requests.
 If the maximum number of retires is exceeded you will see the following Error logged to the Homebrigde log file.
+The error will also let you know that a restart may help if you recently revoked the client access through the que online portal.
+The reason the restart will help is because following this error the persistent storage of auth tokens is flushed in case there was an issue with the cached data.

 `Maximum retires excced on failed Authorisation: http status code = 401`
+`If you recently revoked access for clients on the Que portal, a restart should resolve the issue`

-#### Error 504
+#### Error 5xx
 ---
 During development of the plugin I noticed that the Que API occasionally fails to service a request from its backend and responds with a 504 (i think this is what causes the Que iphone app to be particularily awful to use).
 Waiting a second or two and retrying seems to reliably allow you to move past the error and carry on.
-For this reason the plugin will retry three times on a 504 status with a wait time of three seconds between retries.
-If the maximum number of retires is exceeded you will see the following Error logged to the Homebrigde log file.
+I also noted that on occasion the Que service will misbehave and return a range of 5xx errors (primarily 504 and 503).
+For this reason the plugin will retry three times on a 5xx status with a wait time of three seconds between retries.
+If the maximum number of retires is exceeded you will see the following Info message logged to the Homebrigde log file.

-`Maximum retires excced on gateway timeout: http status code = 504`
+`Maximum retries exceeded -> Actron Que API returned a server side error: http status code = 5xx`

+Generally these errors will resolve after time and things will keep on running.
+From version 1.1.0 this error handling was imporved to prevent the plugin terminating and allow for a graceful recovery once the Que API starts responding normally again.

 ### All other non-200
 ---
 All other errors will fall through to a default handler that will return the following Error in the Homebridge log.
+As before, persistent auth data will be flushed to allow for a clean restart.

 `An unhandled error has occured: http status code = <status code>`
+`If you recently revoked access for clients on the Que portal, a restart may resolve the issue`

+### Network Outages
+Begining with version 1.1.0 the plugin will now gracefully recover from network outages.
+The network MUST be available on startup, but if there is an outage during operation you will see the following Info message in the log and the plugin will resume functioning once the network is restored.

+`Cannot reach Que cloud service, check your network connection <specific error condition>`